forj-oss/config-layers/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## TODO:

+* Replace usage of options for setting global data options to layers the call get/set/etc... can add an 'options' parameters This one is used to set function behavior on layers selection, setting of layers specific options and is used as global data for layers.
+This introduce some misunderstanding between config layers functions behavior and global layers behaviors.
+  So, we need to split these ConfigLayers and layers options by introducing a :global_opts.

 ## Contributing